METAL WITH HEAT TRANSFER VINYL: A GOOD CONDUCTOR OF HEAT IS WHAT YOU NEED!

 HEAT PRESS ON METAL: ONE PRESS AWAY!

-Today on this blog, we're testing our htv vinyl on metal surfaces, so you don't have to!
-Time, pressure, and temperature—are the three most important components of successful adhesion.
+Today on this blog, we're testing our Heat Transfer Vinyl on metal surfaces, so you don't have to!
+Time, pressure, and temperature—are the three most essential components of successful adhesion.
 These will need to be carefully adjusted when using metal.

 The substrate we are using is a metal panel.
 Let's put on the table the materials we are needed.